informidas/real-world-data-analytics/curriculum/supplemental/intro-to-terminal.md

 ### List current directories in the current working directory (dir)

 ### Make a Directory (i.e. folder) in the current working directory (mkdir)
+On Unix-like terminals (Mac, Linux) and modern versions of Windows we have the ability to create a new folder using the **mkdir** command.
+While legacy versions of Windows operating systems used **md** to make a directory, I think it is pretty safe to use the mkdir command in terminal environments for all of the above OS's.

 ### Change location to another working directory (cd)